Stephenville International Airport: Acquisition by Dymond Group

 In September 2021, the Ottawa-based Dymond Group announced plans to purchase the airport and promised to invest $200 million in the airport and community.
 These promised investments were subsequently increased to $1 billion focused on the production of large, hydrogen-powered drones.
-The purchased closed in August of 2023 for $6.90 plus the assumption of $1.1 million in liabilities.
+The purchased closed in August 2023 for $6.90 plus the assumption of $1.1 million in liabilities.

 Since the acquisition, the Dymond Group, whose source of capital is unclear, has had considerable financial difficulties.
 A Saskatchewan investor was awarded nearly $2 million in a 2024 default judgment for failure to repay a loan secured by the airport property, while a contractor is seeking $2.4 million for unpaid lighting work on the runway.
+Calgary-based BTG Capital Inc. acquired the rights to collect the judgment and holds a mortgage on the airport property.

 In March 2025, Transport Canada downgraded the airport to a registered aerodrome.

 On 3 June 2025, after Newfoundland Power disconnected the airport's electrical service over unpaid bills, the airport closed.
 Dymond CEO Carl Dymond stated that the closure would last "a few days."

+On 22 January 2026, a judge with the Newfoundland and Labrador Supreme Court granted an application brought by BTG Capital Inc. to appoint an interim receiver for the airport in Stephenville.
+The appointment of Janes & Noseworthy Ltd. as interim receiver became effective immediately and lasts 30 days.
+On March 9, the Court placed the airport into receivership, and approved the receiver's proposal to put the airport up for sale.

+The airport is owned and operated by the Stephenville International Airport Corporation Inc., a subsidiary of Calgary based BTG Capital.

+Former airlines and destinations

+The airport currently does not have any commercial flights operating.
+Both PAL and Porter ended service in January 2020.
+Following the pandemic, passenger service resumed briefly with Sunwing seasonal flights, however, Sunwing discontinued all domestic flights following acquisition by Westjet in 2023.